-Though parents and students don’t always recognize it, teachers work well before and after the 8 to 4 school day.
-Lesson planning, grading, communicating with parents, attending (useless) faculty meetings, and supporting your students’ sporting and extracurricular events are just some of what you do beyond classroom instruction.
+Though parents and students don’t always recognize it, teachers work way more than the 8 to 4 school day.
+Lesson planning, grading, parent communication, faculty meetings, and students’ extracurriculars are just some of what you do beyond classroom instruction.

-So, if you’re seeking another teaching position or preparing for your first teaching role, it’s mind-boggling why a school’s hiring team would ask you to submit a cover letter along with your resume and application.
+If you’re seeking a new teaching position, it’s mind-boggling why a school would ask you for a cover letter along with a resume and application.
 Your time is already fully committed.

-And that’s why we’re here.
-We’ve got three cover letter samples to spark your own ideas as well as guide you through the process.
-It’s not possible to cover every achievement and responsibility in your teacher resume or cover letter, but with a little help from us, you’ll be well on your way to showing principals and department heads why they’d be foolish not to hire you.
+That’s why we’re here.
+We’ve got five teacher cover letter samples plus a how-to guide to aid your job hunt.
+You can’t cover every achievement in your teacher resume or cover letter, but with a little help from us, you’ll be on your way to showing principals and departments why they should hire you.

 The key to writing your teacher cover letter can be distilled into two main points: don’t be generic and don’t let it become a repeat of your resume.

 Just as you want to tailor your resume to the school where you want to work and to its accompanying teacher job description, you should do the same with your cover letter.
-Sure, this requires extra research, but what’s 20 or 30 minutes when this effort has the potential to pay off in dividends?
+Sure, this requires extra research, but what’re 20 or 30 minutes when this effort can pay off in dividends?
 Not only will research ensure your cover letter is relevant—not vague and generic—it’ll also prepare you well for common teacher interview questions.

 Addressing the specific needs and concerns mentioned in the job description will have the desired effect as long as you go beyond what you included in your resume.
 Mentioning that you’re a rock star at using Google Classroom isn’t enough; principals have already gathered that from your resume bullet points and skills section.